project-meucci/thimm.github.io/docs/Agtech - So What?/Bonus-the-economics-of-valuing-natural-capital-ken-henry-former-treasury-secretary-of-australia.md

 ---
 title: Bonus: The Economics of Valuing Natural Capital - Ken Henry, former Treasury Secretary of Australia
+description: Transcripts for podcasts from the regenerative agriculture space.
+Search and find episodes and timestamps.

 ---

 ### Agtech - So What?
 (2021-09-29)